OpenLI-NZ/openli/doc/CollectorDoc.md

+## Hardware Recommendations for Collectors

+OpenLI is designed to run on a typical Linux install on commodity server hardware, such as a 1U Supermicro or similar.
+The actual hardware requirements will depend on the amount of traffic you expect to be intercepting, whether you expect to be doing VOIP and IP intercepts on the same collector, and how much you are willing to trade off against the possibility of a "worst case" intercept scenario (e.g. a user with a 1Gb connection which they are flooding with 64 byte packets).

+Please note that the OpenLI developers take no responsibility for any interception failures due to underprovisioned collector hardware.

+Having said that, here are some recommendations for a "typical" collector where we define typical as having to conduct <= 3 concurrent intercepts for users that are NOT saturating their 1Gbps connection (and even if they are saturating them, they are using larger packets to do so).
+  * CPU: Intel Xeon or equivalent, at least 8 logical cores but preferably more cores if possible.
+  * RAM: At least 16 GB -- more RAM will help with buffering if a connection to a mediator fails but won't improve speed.
+  * NIC: A standard 4 port 1G NIC + an Intel DPDK-capable 10G NIC.
+The
+         standard NIC will be used for management and capturing special traffic types (such as RADIUS, SIP and/or RTP).

+         The DPDK NIC will be used for IP traffic capture and intercept.
+         If the collector is handling VOIP intercepts only, you can probably manage without the DPDK NIC.

+         See https://core.dpdk.org/supported/ for a list of DPDK-supported hardware.
+  * Disk: Enough to fit a Linux install + some extra software components.
+          If you are anticipating a spotty connection to the mediator(s), then extra disk space for buffering may be useful.
+SSDs are not required; a traditional spinning disk should be fine.

 ## Collector Configuration
 Like all OpenLI components, the collector uses YAML as its configuration file format.
 If you are unfamiliar with YAML, a decent crash course is